qiushiyan/old-website/content/about/about-me.md

 This blog is dedicated to learning and sharing my data science journey.
 Most of the posts are case studies in data analysis and machine learning.
 Many of my current [projects](../#projects) are reading notes on R books.
 My resume lives [here](/files/resume-en.pdf).
 Feel free to [contact](#contact) me.

 I have broad interests in all things related to statistics, data science and AI.
 Particularly, I am drawn the most by natural language processing and its applications in healthcare.
-I consider clinical notes as the key to dynamic decision support.
+I believe that clinical text is the key to dynamic decision support.

 After joining 51talk, I have been actively learning education data science, computerized adaptive testing (CAT), and the applications of item-response theory.

 Other than that, I aspire to apply data science techniques to quantitative ecology and natural resource management.
 Although human in natural systems go out of our way to tip that balance in our favor to the extreme detriment of everything else, within the discipline there are some heroes who have at least been able to clearly identify our impacts and are fighting to protect species, habitats, and, ultimately, the human race.

 Below is an autobiographical essay on my data science story.
 ___

 *TO BE DONE: love story with statistics*